The-E-Rocket-Project/.github/profile/README.md

 ## Acknowledgemnts

-The authors gratefully acknowledge Fundação para a Ciência e Tecnologia (FCT) for its financial support via LAETA (project UID/50022/2025), and the Institute for Systems and Robotics (ISR - Lisboa) for providing access to their facilities.
+The authors gratefully acknowledge Fundação para a Ciência e Tecnologia (FCT) for its financial support via IDMEC/LAETA (project UID/50022/2025), and the Institute for Systems and Robotics (ISR - Lisboa) for providing access to their facilities.
 The work developed by Pedro Santos was supported by a Ph.D. grant funded by FCT.